-The Revolution is a way of being, a commitment to hyper-awareness within the unfaltering framework of unadulterated love.
-The Revolution is currently devoted to creating venues that foster the continuous expansion of all on this earth and beyond!
+The Revolution is a way of being, a commitment to hyper-awareness guided by principles of abundance and continuous expansion for all on this earth and beyond!
+The Revolution is currently devoted to creating venues that foster intra-actions beyond binaries, hierarchies, and capital.

 - The Basic

 - How to Operate

 If you missed picking up your free 4th edition of Definition of Abundance: Principle 1 of The Revolution and free pamphlets about the 5% universe, printed by Onomatopee, at the Armory Center for the Arts, there may be some copies left at Commonwealth and Council.
 You can also download a PDF version of the 3rd edition of Definition of Abundance OR you can make your very own 3rd edition abundance booklet!
 Print this cover (double-sided) and these interior pages (also double-sided); then cut at the crop marks, collate, fold in half, and saddle stitch your very own DoA booklet.
 Print more and distribute to friends!
 The DoA text on this webpage is the 4th edition text.
 A 5th edition with updated references is expected by the end of the year!